ddbj/www/_jga/submission-step-e.md

 ### Upload excel by sftp {#sftp}

 In the JGA submission directory in "/controlled-access/submission/jga/" in JGA file server (jga-gw.ddbj.nig.ac.jp), upload the excel to this directory by sftp specifying the port number 443 with P option.
-The sftp uses public/private key authentication, specify the private key paired with [the public key registered to your D-way account](/account-e.html#generate-key-pair) for data transfer.
+The sftp uses public/private key authentication, specify the private key paired with [the public key registered to your DDBJ account](/ddbj-account-e.html#generate-key-pair) for data transfer.

 ```
 # Account ID: account_b